 Cup branding is essential as each drink serves as an advert for the business.
 Red cups were originally suggested, but these turned out to be very expensive.
 A minimal design with both primary and secondary logos was favoured.

-We created a protoype app that would enable customers a cashless option to buy drinks and shop products.
+We created prototypes for an app that would enable customers a cashless option to buy drinks and shop products.
 It was designed with speed and simplicity in mind.
 Nearly all actions can be carried out in no more than three clicks.